Martin Andanar

-Jose Ruperto Martin Marfori Andanar (born August 21, 1974) is a Filipino television news personality, news anchor, radio commentator, podcaster, voice-over artist and a columnist.
+Jose Ruperto Martin Marfori Andanar (born August 21, 1974) is a Filipino television news personality, news anchor, radio commentator, podcaster, voice-over artist, columnist, and a barista.
 He served as the former secretary of the Presidential Communications Office of the Philippines under the Duterte administration.

 Andanar was the former head of News5 Everywhere, the online news video and audio portal of TV5 Network, anchored several newscasts of TV5, Radyo5 92.3 News FM and AksyonTV, sister stations of TV5 Network.
 He was also a voice-over talent of News5.

 In June 2016, it was announced that Andanar would be joining the administration of President Rodrigo Duterte as the secretary of the Presidential Communications Operations Office, replacing Sonny Coloma.
 He was tasked with supervising both the operations of the government's news and information agencies.

 In March 2022, Andanar was named acting presidential spokesperson after former Cabinet Secretary Karlo Nograles was appointed as chairperson of the Civil Service Commission.

 Early life and education

-Andanar was born on August 21, 1974, in Manila, Philippines to Wencelito Andanar and Rosario Marfori.

-Andanar spent his high school years in Cagayan de Oro at Xavier University - Ateneo de Cagayan and Manila.
+Jose Ruperto Martin Marfori Andanar was born on August 21, 1974.
+Martin Andanar spent his high school years in Cagayan de Oro at Xavier University - Ateneo de Cagayan and Manila.
 After a year in University of the Philippines-Los Baños, he moved to Australia with his mother, where he graduated with a Bachelor of Arts in Social and Political Studies & Film and Media Studies at Federation University.

 Andanar completed his Master in Entrepreneurship at the Asian Institute of Management in 2007.

-In 2008, along with 30 Filipino youth leaders, the US State Department sent Andanar to Northern Illinois University for an International Visitors Leadership Fellowship Program.
+In 2008, along with 30 Tagalog youth leaders, the US State Department sent Andanar to Northern Illinois University for an International Visitors Leadership Fellowship Program.
 In June 2009, he went to Georgetown University in Washington, DC to attend an executive course in Public & Non Profit Management.
 He also completed a Senior Executive Fellows Program at the Harvard Kennedy School, Harvard University in March 2010.